-11 Ways to Conserve Electricity: A Simple Guide
+11 Ways to Save Electricity: A Simple Guide

 The thought of conserving energy or electricity may have crossed your mind at some point.
 And with good cause.
 When one works to conserve energy, they not only are doing their part to assist the environment, but they are ensuring that they keep their electricity bills as low as possible.